The governing body of Avon Wildlife Trust is a board of trustees. Trustees play a vital role in all aspects of our work.

 He now chairs a committee which has oversight of nine schools in Bristol under the umbrella of the Society of Merchant Venturers, of which he was Master in 2015.
 Chris has an honorary Doctorate of Law from UWE for his work in environmental conservation and education in the West Country.

-Maddy is the Programmes Officer at the Natural History Consortium (NHC), and founder and Chair of the Bristol Nature Network, an innovative project for young wildlife enthusiasts which connects over 1,500 young people across the region.
-She was on the steering committee for the ‘Vision for Nature’ report, combining environmental policy with arts to communicate young people’s high ambitions for the natural world.
+She previously worked at the Natural History Consortium (NHC) as Programmes Manager.
+In 2014, she founded the Bristol Nature Network (BNN) - an innovative project for young wildlife enthusiasts which connects over 2,500 young people across the region – which she chaired for three years and presented at several European conferences.
+Maddy was also on the steering committee for the national ‘Vision for Nature’ report, combining environmental policy with the arts to communicate young people’s high ambitions for the natural world.

 The report has been circulated amongst NGOs, academics, MPs and nature lovers across the country, and highlights the enthusiasm that young people have for the environment.
-At NHC Maddy has managed several large-scale collaborative projects, including Bristol’s European Researchers’ Night and Festival of Nature.
+At NHC, Maddy managed several large-scale collaborative projects including Bristol’s European Researchers’ Night and Festival of Nature.

 Martin has been interested in wildlife since seeing an adder in a field when he was six.
 Much later, as a Government official, he spent over 30 years negotiating in Brussels on behalf of the UK for improved environmental legislation in the EU.